B.Arch. And B.F.A, Rhode Island School of Design

 LLM, Harvard Law School

-Jonathan Rosenbloom is a visiting professor teaching sustainability, land use, and racial justice.
-Jonathan is the Director of Faculty Development and International Programs at Vermont Law School.
-He was previously the Dwight D. Opperman Distinguished Professor of Law at Drake Law School.
+Jonathan Rosenbloom is a Professor of Law teaching sustainability, land use, and racial justice.
+Jonathan was previously the Associate Dean at Vermont Law School and the Dwight D. Opperman Distinguished Professor of Law at Drake Law School.
 He is the author of Building Food Security and Sovereignty: 40 Ways to Regenerate the Local Food System through Development (ELI 2022) and Remarkable Cities and the Fight Against Climate Change (ELI 2020); co-author of two textbooks, Resilience & Sustainability: From Theory to Practice (Aspen 2018) and Land Use and Sustainable Development Law: Cases and Materials (9th ed.
 West 2017); and co-editor of Routledge Handbook of the Study of the Commons (Routledge/Taylor & Francis Group 2018) and Beyond Zero-Sum Environmentalism (ELI Press 2018).

 His scholarship has been published in Hastings Law Journal, Harvard Environmental Law Review, Colorado University Law Review, Washington Law Review, and others.
 He is one of the Top 100 scholars ranked on HeinOnline and his scholarship has been cited in over 100 federal opinions.
 Jonathan is the founding executive director of the Sustainable Development Code, a model land use code designed to provide local governments with the best sustainability practices in land use.
 Jonathan received his Bachelors in Architecture from the Rhode Island School of Design, JD from New York Law School, and LLM from Harvard Law School.